 The Neolithic Era was the final stage of cultural evolution and technological development for prehistoric humans.
-During this time, people developed new tools to improve quality of life.
-Neolithic tools were crucial to the beginning of permanent settlements and the agricultural revolution – leading to human life as we know it.
+During this time, people developed new farming tools and weapons to improve quality of life.
+Neolithic age tools were crucial to the beginning of permanent settlements and the agricultural revolution, leading to human life as we know it.

 The Neolithic Age, commonly known as the New Stone Age, was a period in prehistory when humankind achieved impressive milestones.
 Spanning roughly from 10,000 to 1,800 BCE, this era was marked by the development of tools that ensured humans would progress into the early phases of civilization.